Simply Connected Topology in Perturbed Vortices and Field-Reversed Configurations: Validity of the Vortex Model

-In real-life vortices, $\sigma/r_s$ is small but non zero.
-At the extreme end, $\sigma/r_s$ can go up to $1$ or even higher in FRC vortices \cite{Gota,Steinhauer2020}.
-Thus, the perturbation can be pretty large without impacting the topology inside the separatrix.
-Claims $1$ and $2$, along with the lack of a lower bound on $k$ and $\alpha$, make the perturbed vortex model of this paper general, realistic, and unavoidable.
-These claims are analyzed and justified in the supplementary material \cite{supp}.
+In real-life vortices, $\sigma/r_s$ is small but non-zero.
+At the extreme end, $\sigma/r_s$ can go up to $1$ or even higher in FRC vortices, which were studied in \cite{Gota, Steinhauer2020}.
+Thus, the perturbation can be large without impacting the topology inside the separatrix.

-\textbf{Conclusions } The modification of the flux function used in the perturbed zero helicity vortex and Soloviev equilibrium led to the discovery of simply connected flux surfaces.
-The classification of flux-surface topologies and field-line closure was refined \textit{via} the calculation of an inner separatrix that separates simply connected and toroidal flux surfaces.
-This challenges the prevailing notion that fluid vortices and fusion confinement structures exhibit purely toroidal topology and has implications for vortex and plasma dynamics.
-Observations about field line closure were fully proven in 3D as a corollary.
-Simply connected topology is an unavoidable feature in real-life stable vortices.

-Numerical simulations of particle trajectories were conducted in the context of fusion confinement to calculate particle trajectories in a perturbed Soloviev equilibrium where simply connected flux surfaces were observed.
-The orbits often displayed crescent shapes, yet showed several marked differences from the flux surfaces, \textit{e.g.}, gyro-radii of size comparable to the crescent diameter, asymmetric crescents, connections between well-separated crescent tips, and possibly toroidal shapes, with an inversion of the roles played by the major and minor axes.

-\textbf{Acknowledgments } The authors cordially thank Thanic Nur Samin for his valuable advice in proof.
-The authors also thank Nuno Loureiro and S. Tukachinsky for their comments.
-Support was provided, in part, by US DOE grants DE-FC02-99ER54512 and DE-AC02-09CH11466.